-Library resources for you who study: Electrical engineering and mechanical engineering
+Library resources for you who study: electrical engineering and mechanical engineering

 Go to the digital library course Search, evaluate and use information to learn more about information retrieval, source criticism and how to avoid plagiarism.
-You can do the three modules of the course or choose the parts that are of interest for you.
+You can do the three modules of the course or choose the parts that are of interest to you.

-Find eBooks directly in Summon@BTH or use our eBook-packages for electrical engineering
+Find eBooks directly in Summon@BTH or use our eBook-packages for electrical engineering.

 Use the link below if you are looking for a specific journal title.
 There you find both our print and electronic journals.
 You can also follow the link and search for journals within various subjects.